kairin/google-gemini-codes/README.md

 - **Single Markdown, Multi-Page Projects:**
   - Each project (e.g., the Astro Rebuild Guide) is a single Markdown file, split into multiple pages using the `---pagebreak---` delimiter.
   - The dynamic route `src/pages/projects/[...slug].astro` automatically generates a page for each section.
-  - Navigation menu is auto-generated from section headings and now uses `Astro.base` for correct links in all environments.
+  - Navigation menu is auto-generated from section headings and now uses root-relative links for correct navigation in all environments.
-- **Base Path Awareness:**
-  - All internal links and redirects use `Astro.base` to work with GitHub Pages and local dev URLs.
-- **Automated Redirect:**
+- **Root-Relative Links:**
-  - A static `public/index.html` redirects `/` to `/google-gemini-codes/` for local and GitHub Pages convenience.
+  - All internal links and redirects are now root-relative, ensuring correct behavior for both local development and GitHub Pages root deployment.
 - **Blog Support:**
   - Blog posts live in `src/content/blog/` and are managed by the content collection schema.
 - **CI/CD:**
-  - GitHub Actions workflow (`.github/workflows/deploy.yml`) installs all dependencies (including `marked`), builds, and deploys the site to GitHub Pages.
+  - GitHub Actions workflow (`.github/workflows/deploy.yml`) installs all dependencies (including `marked`), builds, and deploys the site to GitHub Pages at the root.
 - **Tailwind CSS:**
   - Integrated via Vite for modern styling.